Xfers/docs/source/index.md

 For testing purposes, we highly recommend that your head over to [sandbox.xfers.io](https://sandbox.xfers.io) and create a sandbox account.

-To test against the sandbox available, point to our sandbox API endpoint at:
+While in testing mode, point to our sandbox API endpoint at:

 `https://sandbox.xfers.io/api/v3`